eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 possible at short notice.

 For whom?
-Recommended for kindergarten, ages 4 to 1st grade.
+Recommended for kindergarten from 4 years to grade 1.

 Exhibition: Oceania